Skip to content

 Cannabidiol CBD is a naturally occurring compound extracted from the hemp plant — a variety of the cannabis plant bred to contain less than 0.3% THC.
 The hemp plant contains over 100 different cannabinoids, but CBD and THC (tetrahydrocannabinol) are the two most well-known.

 Unlike THC, CBD does not cause euphoria or mind-altering effects.
 The World Health Organization has concluded that CBD does not present risks of abuse or dependence.
-This is why products containing CBD derived from hemp are widely available in many states and in the European Union.
+This is why products containing CBD derived from hemp are widely available throughout Europe and in many other countries worldwide.

 CBD hemp plant in bloom under golden sunlight